NIP omega-categorical structures: the rank 1 case: Classification of rank 1 structures

-\begin{lemma} For a given number $n$, there are, up to isomorphism, finitely many possible skeletal structures $W$ associated to structures $M$ with at most $n$ 4-types. \end{lemma} \begin{proof} Let $F\subseteq W/E$ be a set containing exactly one point in every pair of classes in definable order-reversing bijection.
-Fix $a\in M$ and let $\bar a$ enumerate the elements in $W(a)$ that lie in the preimage of $F$ and write $\bar a=(a_1,\ldots,a_m)$.
-By Proposition \ref{lem6}, given small enough intervals $I_1,\ldots,I_m$ around each $a_i$, the locus of $\tp(\bar a)$ is dense in $\prod_{i\leq m} I_i$.
-This shows that $\dlr(\tp(\bar a))\geq m$ and hence $\dlr(M)\geq m$ as $\bar a$ is in the algebraic closure of an element of $M$.
-By Proposition \ref{prop:bounding op-dimension}, $m$ is less than the number of 4-types.
-Both $|W/E|$ and the size of an $E_{\pi}$-class being bounded, there are only finitely many possibilities for the skeletal type of $W$. \end{proof}
+\begin{prop} For a given number $n$, there are, up to isomorphism, finitely many possible skeletal structures $W_{Sk}$ associated to structures $M$ with at most $n$ 4-types. \end{prop} \begin{proof} Given a number $n$ of 4-types, there are finitely many possibilities for the op-dimension of $M$ by Proposition \ref{prop:bounding op-dimension}, hence also finitely many possibilities for the size of a fiber of $\pi$ by Claim 6.
+The quotient $W/E$ has size at most that of a fiber of $\pi$, hence its size is bounded in terms of $n$ (in fact it is bounded by $2n$).
+Having fixed the size of $W/E$, there are finitely many possibilities for the choice of which classes are linear or circular, and for each class $V$, how many elements each fiber of $\pi$ has in $V$.
+Given this data, there are finitely many possibilities for the remaining structure on $W/E$.
+By the previous lemma, this completely determines the skeletal structure. \end{proof}